johnsengendo/Deep-Learning-/README.md

 In this repository, I attach a full python script that accurately performed the classification task with an accuracy of over 97% measured using a confussin matrix.

 ### Requirements:
-Runing on colab with a GPU enabled
+Run on colab with a GPU enabled.